The Problem: ESA WorldCover#

 COG Tile Cache#

-Raw TIFF tiles (JPEG, LZW, or Deflate compressed) are decoded on first access and cached as image.Image objects in a shared LRU cache.
-The cache is sized at concurrency × 128 entries - large enough that Hilbert-batched workers rarely evict tiles their neighbors still need, but small enough to avoid excessive memory use.
-Cache keys are integer triplets (reader_id, ifd_level, tile_index) - an early optimization that eliminated string-hashing overhead that was consuming 18% of CPU time.
+Compressed TIFF tiles (JPEG, LZW, Deflate) are decoded on first access and cached as image.Image objects in a shared LRU cache, sized at concurrency × 128 entries.
+Cache keys are integer triplets (reader_id, ifd_level, tile_index) — switching from string keys eliminated 18% of CPU time.

 Pyramid Downsampling#

-Lower zoom levels are generated by combining 2x2 child tiles into parent tiles, rather than re-reading from the source COGs.
-This avoids redundant I/O and resampling work.
-For elevation data (Terrarium encoding), the downsampler decodes RGB back to elevation values, averages valid samples, and re-encodes - ensuring correct interpolation even across tile boundaries.
+Lower zoom levels are built by combining 2×2 child tiles rather than re-reading source COGs.
+For elevation data (Terrarium encoding), the downsampler decodes RGB back to elevation values, averages valid samples, and re-encodes.
+Supported modes: bicubic (default), Lanczos-3, bilinear, nearest-neighbor, and mode (most common value — ideal for categorical data).

 Disk-Backed Tile Store#